digital-fabric/modulation/README.md

 ## Features

-- Complete isolation of each module for better control of dependencies.
+- Provides complete isolation of each module for better control of dependencies.
+- Can reload modules at runtime without breaking your code in wierd ways.
+- Supports circular dependencies.
-- Explicit exporting of methods, classes, modules and other constants.
+- Enforces explicit exporting and importing of methods, classes, modules and constants.
-- Default exports for modules exporting a single class or value.
+- Allows default exports for modules exporting a single class or value.
-- Nested namespaces with explicit exports.
+- Supports nested namespaces with explicit exports.
-- Modules can be reloaded at runtime without breaking dependencies.
 - Can be used to write gems.

 ## Rationale